The Shortlist (2024 edition)

 Double’s, 5171 avenue du Parc (Mile End)—Looks like a dive bar.
 Feels like a dive bar.
 Acts like a dive bar.
 But it also happens to be a cheerful, dive-y restaurant that’s overseen by Executive Chef Danny Smiles.
 The place in Mile End for a smashburger and a martini.
 Open LATE.

-Elena, 5090 rue Notre-Dame Ouest (St-Henri), 514-379-4883—Despite its long history in our fair city, pizza was a sorry affair in Montreal until God Created Elena, and their wood-fired, perfectly blistered, slow-fermented sourdough pies put an end to this travesty once and for all.
-Since then, the pizza situation across the city has improved, but it still lags behind other world-class cities.
-II’ve never been disappointed by Elena’s pies, however—they’re exactly the kind of pizzas I want to be eating regularly, exactly the kind of pizzas that people who live in true pizza towns are spoiled with.
-Recent faves: rossa with stracciatella; margherita; M. Funguy (with loads of mushrooms); artichoke and ham..
+Elena, 5090 rue Notre-Dame Ouest (St-Henri), 514-379-4883—Despite its long history in our fair city, for years pizza was a sorry affair in Montreal.
+It took new generation restos like Elena, with their wood-fired, perfectly blistered, slow-fermented sourdough pies, to put an end to this travesty once and for all.
+Personal faves: rossa with stracciatella; margherita; M. Funguy (with loads of mushrooms); artichoke and ham.
 And although Elena is best known for its pizza, everything they do, they do well, including top-notch pasta dishes, overstuffed hoagies, a killer wine selection, coffee, and desserts.
-They also have one of the very nicest dining rooms in the city, IMHO.
-And ever since dining rooms became meaningful again, circa 2021, that’s been a great thing.
+Still one of my favourite dining rooms in the city, too, and their terrasse is spectacular when the weather allows.

 Épices de cru, 7070 avenue Henri-Julien, C-6 (Little Italy/Jean-Talon Market), 514-273-1118—No other spice shop in the city compares, and, frankly, Épices de cru is one of the finest and most ambitious spice shops in all of North America.
 Ethné & Philippe de Vienne have spent decades tracking down the most exceptional spices and herbs around the world in-person.
 Their sourcing and their ability to forge contacts are legendary.
 Consequently, their selection is spectacular and always of the highest quality.
 A treasure.

-Euro-Deli Batory,, 115 rue Saint-Viateur W. (Mile End), (514) 948-2161—Hands down the restaurant we’ve frequented the most in the 25 years since we moved to Montreal (or moved back, as the case may be).
+Euro-Deli Batory,, 115 rue Saint-Viateur W. (Mile End), (514) 948-2161—Hands down the restaurant we’ve frequented the most in the 25 years since we moved to Montreal.
 Does that mean that Euro-Deli Batory is our favourite restaurant in the city?
 It’s quite possible.
+We’ve probably dined there over 1,000 times.
+No joke.
 The thing is I only ever order the same handful of things (potato-cheese pierogis, cabbage-mushroom pierogis, clear borscht (winter), cold borscht (summer), kielbasa, and occasionally their multi-decker kanapka (sandwich).
-We recommend visiting Batory Thursday through Sunday, when their pierogis taste particularly fresh, particularly ethereal.
-Oh, by the way: apparently some TikTok about Batory went viral in recent months.
-Ever since, it’s been very busy.
-This makes us happy.
-I’m not sure what we’d do without Batory.

 Fairmount Bagel, 74 rue Fairmount Ouest (Mile End), (514) 272-0667—In our honest opinion, the definitive Montreal bagel.
 Don’t get distracted by the silly novelty flavours.
 Just stick to the classics: sesame, poppy, and everything.
 If you have any doubts, just order sesame—they are always hot, 24/7/365.
 There are few pleasures as elemental as biting into a fresh, hot Fairmount sesame bagel just outside the store on a bracingly cold winter day, the steam billowing into the air, the purity and simplicity of that tender, chewy, and slightly sweet flavour—no cream cheese, no smoked salmon necessary!—reaffirming life once again.

 Falafel Yoni, 54 rue St-Viateur Ouest (Mile End), 514-424-7767—Montreal used to be a pretty decent falafel town, and then it really wasn’t one for a long, long time.
 Thankfully, everything changed a few years ago when Falafel Yoni came along.
-Yoni’s falafel game was fantastically strong from the day they opened, but it’s actually gotten even stronger over the years.
-The quality is always “top shelf,” and the combination of ingredients that goes into their falafel sandwich is ideal (sauces, salads), especially if you get yours prepared “extra-spicy” (with additional zhug).
-Falafel Yoni is easily one of the Montreal restaurants I’ve frequented the most over the last few years, and I always look forward to doing so.
+We recommend that you get yours prepared “extra-spicy” (with additional zhug).
 In addition to the falafel sandwich, I recommend the house-made hummus, lemonina, and fries, while Michelle is a big fan of the sabich sandwich (chopped egg, roasted eggplant, etc.).

 Jean-Talon Market (Little Italy/Jean-Talon)—One of Montreal’s two great green markets, and the one we frequent the most.
 Home to a number of places on this shortlist: Chez Nino, Épices de cru, Fromagerie Hamel, and Camellia Sinensis.

-Ma Poule Mouillée, 969 rue Rachel Est (Plateau), (514) 522-5175—Our pursuit of the ultimate Montreal grilled chicken à la portuguaise keeps pushing us east all along the same axis (rue Rachel).
-First it was Portugalia.
-Then it was Romados.
-And now, for the last several years, it’s been the saucily named Ma Poule Mouillée.
+Ma Poule Mouillée, 969 rue Rachel Est (Plateau), (514) 522-5175—One of Montreal’s outstanding Portuguese churrascarias.
 Their grilled chicken options (quarter, half, whole, or sandwich) are all fantastic, as is their grilled chouriço and grilled squid, but the true revelation might be their Portuguese poutine: fries, sauce, grilled chicken, grilled chouriço, Sao Jorge cheese, and piri-piri sauce.
 They invented it.
 They own it.
 Life in Montreal has never been the same since.

 Milano, 6862 boulevard St-Laurent (Little Italy), 514-273-8558—Montreal’s Italian specialty foods emporium.
 Essential shopping for Italophiles like ourselves.